chike00/Python-Scripts/README.md

 The "Automated Spreadsheet.py" file is able to accept arrays as parameters into a function and can write them into a spreadsheet such as Excel.
 This could perhaps be used (after improvement) to produce a spreadsheet with employee data [things like names, gender, salaries].
 Who knows.

 The "Highway Speed Camera Automation.py" file makes use of Python lists and modules to simulate a speed camera feeding data into a system.
 It randomly generates speeds and licence plates which change everytime upon execution of the program.
 It uses a condition to check whether this generated speed exceed our set speed limit, and if so, it will write these offenders to a file on your computer.

+The "fibonacci.py" file takes 2 parameters, "first" and "limit". "first", being the first number that the user wishes to start their sequence with, and "limit" being the number of iterations which the user specifies.
+This will output a fibonacci sequence by making use of Python's dual-assignment.